 Today, the B. Harley Bradley House is listed in the National Register of Historic Places and is recognized by the National Park Service.
 The house has been significantly restored and is close to its original condition, but is still missing many original furnishings and artifacts.
 In 2010, a non-profit “Wright in Kankakee” purchased the property.

-B. Harley Bradley House Description And Architectural Features
+View the B. Harley Bradley House gallery

 The B. Harley Bradley House has the appearance of a modernized Tudor manor, with its pale stucco exterior walls banded with warm wooden trim.
 This estate has breathtaking views and fine attention to crafty detail.
 The house sits on a long horizontal elevation, with an open floor plan that is patterned out in a cruciform shape, and the main axis of the cross was the living room and the kitchen.